 David had another reason for founding Jedburgh Abbey here.
 This site was probably the one used for a church built by Bishop Ecgred of Lindisfarne in 830.
 A beautifully carved fragment of a shrine on display in the visitor centre dates back to the 700s and suggests that even Bishop Ecgred was not the first Christian to worship here.

+By 1080 the church at Jedburgh was well established.
+There is a story that the murderer of the Bishop of Durham, one Eadwulf Rus, fled to Jedburgh, only to be killed in revenge by a local woman.
 He was buried at Jedburgh, but his body was later exhumed and left to rot in a ditch.
-People have tried to link this story with the discovery of part of a body in a ditch near the later site of the Chapter House, complete with a fine ivory comb, also on display at the abbey.
+People have tried to link this story with the discovery of part of a body in a ditch near the later site of the chapter house, complete with a fine ivory comb, on display in the visitor centre.

 By the end of the 1300s the abbey and the religious community it supported had been rebuilt.
 But the town and abbey were attacked again in 1409, 1410, 1416 and 1464.
 More rebuilding followed, but in 1523 the Earl of Surrey arrived at the head of an English army and again badly damaged the abbey.
 This time the rebuilding was on a more limited scale than after earlier bouts of destruction, with parts of the accommodation remaining unusable and other parts only roughly repaired.

 In 1544 the Earl of Hertford and yet another English army attacked the town, returning in 1545 and again in 1547.
 It is possible that the English occupying Jedburgh fortified the abbey.
 This was certainly done by the French army holding Jedburgh for the Scots in 1548: with ramparts around the abbey and artillery housed in the tower.